apache/shenyu-website/community/3-contributor.md

 Find the issue you are interested in!
 On our GitHub repo and mailing list, we often publish some issues with the label `good first issue` or `status: volunteer wanted`.
 These issues welcome the help of contributors.
 Among them, good first issues tend to have low thresholds and are suitable for novices.
 You can click the [link](https://github.com/apache/incubator-shenyu/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22%2C%22status%3A+volunteer+wanted%22) to check out these issues.

-Of course, if you have a good idea, you can also propose it directly on the mailing list, and after a thorough discussion, you can start to act.
+Of course, if you have a good idea, you can also propose it directly on the mailing list(dev@shenyu.apache.org), and after a thorough discussion, you can start to act.

-At the same time, you can also participate in the writing of our source code analysis articles and submit them to the blog module of the Apache ShenYu official website through Pull Request.
+At the same time, you can also participate in the writing of our [blog](../blog) and submit them to [the blog module](https://github.com/apache/incubator-shenyu-website/tree/main/blog) of the Apache ShenYu official website through Pull Request.

 If you are a student, you are also very welcome to apply for the topic of Apache ShenYu in open source internship activities such as GSoC.
 You can click the [link](https://community.apache.org/gsoc.html) to view the Apache Software Foundation Introduction to GSoC.
 You can also check Apache ShenYu's previous or ongoing GSoC issues through this [link](https://github.com/apache/incubator-shenyu/issues?q=is%3Aopen+is%3Aissue+label%3Agsoc)!